nxrighthere/ValveSockets-CSharp/README.md

 #### Library
 Contains constant fields.

-`Library.maxErrorMessageLength`

-`Library.maxCloseMeesageLength`
+`Library.maxCloseMessageLength`

 `Library.maxCloseReasonLength`

 `Library.Initialize(StringBuilder errorMessage)` initializes the native library.
-Capacity of a mutable string must be equal to `Library.maxErrorMessageLength`.
+Capacity of a mutable string for an error message must be equal to `Library.maxErrorMessageLength`.

 `Library.Deinitialize()` deinitializes the native library.
 Should be called after the work is done.

-`Library.SetDebugCallback(int detailLevel, DebugCallback callback)`
+`Library.SetDebugCallback(int detailLevel, DebugCallback callback)` setup callback for debug output.

 `Library.Time` returns a current local timestamp in microseconds.